minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 ![VPS_startwatchtower](/img/runanode/docker_vps_16startwatchtower.png)

-2. Check Minima and the Watchtower containers are running
+2. Check that Minima and the Watchtower containers are running
 ```
-docker ps
+docker ps -a
 ```
+This will show all running and stopped (Exited) containers.

 Continue to secure your node.